 Food Safety 101

 In a world with recalls and emerging pathogenic bacteria and viruses, it has become imperative to understand how to make safe food.
 Under preventive controls for human foods, all employees that manufacture, pack, hold, or process food or food packaging must take a food safety course.
-Enjoy fun videos while you learn how to make food that you would feel comfortable giving to your entire family.
+Maximize the effectiveness of your onboarding and refreshers with food safety 101.

 Objectives